Lumunix/Domain/_posts/2021-12-03-comment-systems.markdown

       staticman_url:  <Staticman URL Here>
 ```

-4. Configure options in **Staticman.yml** file in this repository, this configuration file is used to control different operation with staticman.
+4. Configure options in **Staticman.yml** file in this repository, this configuration file is used to control different operations with staticman.

 5. (Optional) The Staticman comments system in this Jeykll theme supports reCaptcha v2 for spam protection.
 In **Staticman.yml** and **config.yml** add the entries for **siteKey** and **secret** from your [[reCaptcha dashboard]](https://www.google.com/recaptcha/admin).